 Now that you have added the mini chocolate chips, your batter will look like this.

-I like using an ice cream scoop to scoop muffin batter as it is just the right amount.
+I like using a cookie scoop for filling the muffin tins with batter as it is just the right amount.
+Sprinkle the tops of the muffins with additional mini chocolate chips.

 Bake your greek yogurt chocolate chip muffins at 350 degrees for around 20 minutes, or until a toothpick inserted comes out clean.